Brick (electronics): Soft brick

 A "soft bricked" device may show signs of life, but fails to boot or may display an error screen.
 Soft bricked devices can usually be fixed relatively easily; for example, a soft bricked iOS device may display a screen instructing the user to plug it into a computer to perform an operating system recovery using iTunes computer software.
 In some cases, soft bricked devices are unable to be repaired without physical repairs being carried out; an example of this would be an iOS device locked with iCloud Activation Lock, of which the only solution is to contact the owner of the iCloud account the device is locked to, or to replace either some integrated circuits or the entirety of the logicboard with a non-locked board.

 Most devices can be soft bricked in a variety of ways.
 Resolution where possible generally follows a process of analyzing the boot process, determining the sub-type of soft brick, and making changes with the help of external (non-bricked) devices.

 Hard brick

 Hard bricked devices generally show few or no signs of life.
 A bricked device may not power on at all, or it may power on, but never boot to the OS or firmware, the closest getting to a warning screen.

-Some kernel bugs have been known that affect the /data partition in the eMMC chip, which becomes corrupted during certain operations such as wiping and flashing.
-Another example of a hard brick was related to a EFI firmware bug which could allow users to run rm on the EFI system variables mounted to the filesystem from within the operating system, resulting in a bricked bootloader that would require ROM soldering tools to repair.
+Some kernel bugs have been known that affect the /data partition in the eMMC chip, which becomes corrupted during certain operations such as wiping and flashing on some Android devices.
+Another example of a hard brick was related to a UEFI firmware bug which could allow users to run rm on the EFI system variables mounted to the filesystem from within the operating system, resulting in a bricked bootloader that would require ROM soldering tools to repair.
 This bug was addressed by Linux developers in 2016.